 In 1939, Andreas Kieber, the last soldier to serve under the colors of Liechtenstein, died at age 95.

-In 1950, post-war economic reconstruction was followed by accession to the Statute of the International Court of Justice.
+In 1950, post-war economic reconstruction was followed by Liechtenstein's accession to the Statute of the International Court of Justice.

-In 1967, the Liechtenstein dynasty sold Ginevra de' Benci, a portrait by Leonardo da Vinci, to the National Gallery of Art of the United States for US$5 million, then a record price for a painting.
+In 1967, the Liechtenstein dynasty sold Leonardo da Vinci's "Ginevra de' Benci" to the National Gallery of Art of the United States for US$5 million, setting a record price for a painting at the time.

 In 1975, Liechtenstein signed the CSCE Helsinki Final Act (today's OSCE) together with 34 other states.